 The undersigned athlete and his/her parent and/or legal guardian, in signing below, hereby acknowledge, and voluntarily agree to the following:

 1. We have fully read and understand this entire Agreement and will abide by and follow all of its terms.

 2. Our participation in the activities and services of the SVAM Team, its coaches, staff, and parent volunteers are purely voluntary on their part.

 3. Any disciplinary action taken for an infraction of the Codes of Conduct will not entitle me to any refund of money paid to the Team.

 4. The various Codes of Conduct, individually and/or collectively, do not create any legal rights or causes of action of any nature on the part of an athlete or an athlete’s parents or representatives against the Team; the Teams’ Directors, Coaches, and Staff; the Managing Director of Snowsports, or any parent volunteer acting on behalf the Team, and we (the undersigned athlete and his/her parent and/or legal guardian) expressly waive and voluntarily relinquish any legal rights or causes of action alleged to arise out of the enforcement of the Team Codes of Conduct and disciplinary actions.

 5. I understand and agree that this Agreement is severable and that if any clause is found to invalid, the balance of the contract will remain in effect, valid, and enforceable.
 This Agreement is subject to and interpreted under the laws of the State of California.
 I agree that any action related to this Agreement must be brought, exclusively, in Placer County.

-Signature of Team Member and a Parent/Guardian acknowledging agreement to every term in this Agreement is required prior to participating in any Team event.
+Signature of Team Member (if over 18 years) and a Parent/Guardian acknowledging agreement to every term in this Agreement is required prior to participating in any Team event.